hrdv10/Intereactive-ChatBot./README.md

-## Intereactive-ChatBot.For Effective Customer Support .
+## Intereactive-ChatBot For Effective Customer Support .
 ## PreRequisite
-this project contains python programming language , apart from this keras, NLTK
+this project contains python programming language, as well as  keras and  NLTK